dabapps/django-readers/README.md

 ## A note on this documentation

 `djunc` is as much a set of recommended patterns as it is a library of code.
 This README attempts to explain the reasoning behind the patterns, and give some examples of how the library helps you to implement them.
-However, you are strongly encouraged to read the source to fully understand `djunc`: it's quite straightforward and considerably less than 200 lines of code.
+However, you are strongly encouraged to read the source to fully understand `djunc`: it's quite straightforward and approximately 200 lines of code.
 Also, the tests (under `tests/`) provide some real-world examples of how each "layer" of the library might be used, so they are worth reading too.

 ## Motivation